Itching is a tingling or irritation of the skin that makes you want to scratch the area. Itching may occur all over the body or only in one location.

 Also call if you have other, unexplained symptoms.

 It is sometimes easy for a parent to find the cause of a child's itching.
 Looking closely at the skin will help you identify any bites, stings, rashes, dry skin, or irritation.
-Often the cause of itching is clear, such as a mosquito bite.

 Have the itching checked out as soon as possible if it keeps returning and does not have a clear cause, you have itching all over your body, or you have hives that keep returning.
 Unexplained itching may be a symptom of a disease that could be serious.